 - you were acquitted of the charge(s),

-The process of sealing your California juvenile records takes, on average, eight-to-ten months.
-You file your petition in the juvenile court in the county in which you were most recently convicted.
+The process of sealing your California juvenile records under Welfare and Institutions Code 781 takes, on average, eight to ten months.
+You file your petition in the California juvenile court in the county in which you were most recently convicted.

-Generally speaking, you won't even need to go to court.
-In most cases we can appear on your behalf.
+Most likely, you won't even need to go to court yourself.
+In most cases your California criminal defense attorney can appear on your behalf.
 However, the judge may decide to interview you in person.

-Once we file the petition, the judge sets a hearing date.
-At the hearing, the judge reviews your petition and any evidence presented by the petitioner, the local county's Department of Probation, the District Attorney, or anyone else that has relevant information.
+Once your criminal defense attorney files the petition, the judge sets a hearing date.
+At the hearing, the judge reviews your petition and any evidence presented by you, the local county's Department of Probation, the District Attorney, or anyone else that has relevant information.

 After the court reviews all of the information, the judge will decide whether to

-- grant the petition (in which case it will seal your records and send a copy of the order to all agencies who have possession or access to your records instructing them to seal and ultimately destroy the records), or
+- grant the petition to seal your juvenile records--in which case it will seal your records and send a copy of the order to all agencies who have possession or access to your records instructing them to seal and ultimately destroy the records, or

 Deferred entry of judgment

-If, as a minor, you were granted a Penal Code 1000 PC deferred entry of judgment.and successfully completed the program -- that juvenile incident should be dismissed, and your juvenile record with respect to that particular case should be automatically sealed.
+If, as a minor, you were granted a Penal Code 1000 PC deferred entry of judgment.and successfully completed the program, then that the record of juvenile incident should be dismissed--and your juvenile record with respect to that particular case should be automatically sealed.

-Upon the successful completion of your deferred entry of judgment, check with the court to make sure it took this action.
+Upon the successful completion of your deferred entry of judgment, you can check with the court to make sure it took this action.

-If you or loved one is in need of help sealing juvenile records and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with sealing juvenile records under Welfare and Institutions Code 781 WIC and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-To learn how to seal Nevada juvenile records, go to our article on how to seal Nevada juvenile records.
+To learn how to seal Nevada juvenile records, please see our article on how to seal Nevada juvenile records.